pythonhealthdatascience/pydesrap_mms/README.md

 ### Step 3: Explore and modify

+🔎 Choose your desired licence (e.g. <https://choosealicense.com/>).
+If keeping an MIT licence, just modify the copyright holder in `LICENSE`.

 🔎 Review the example DES implementation in `scripts`.
 Modify and extend the code as needed for your specific use case.

 🔎 Check you still fulfil the criteria in `docs/nhs_rap.md` and `docs/heather_2025.md`.